apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 - Figure it out.

 Note that attribute repository sources, if/when defined, execute in a specific order.
 This is important to take into account when attribute merging may take place.
-The order is:
+By default, the execution order is the following but can be adjusted per source:

 1. LDAP
 2. JDBC